flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 - `requirements.txt`: The list of dependencies that need to be installed in the Docker container.
 - `Dockerfile`: The file containing the instructions to build the Docker image.

-The Python code of the Lambda function is reported below.
 The Lambda function takes as input the following parameters:
 - `initialization_timestamp`: The first timestamp for which the forecasts should be generated.
 - `frequency`: The frequency of the time series, in number of minutes.